vuestorefront/vue-storefront/docs/content/cookbook/handling-custom-occ-endpoint.md

 - uses the `client` to call the custom endpoint.
 The client already has the `baseUrl` set, so we don't have to specify the full path.
 - calls [`createRequestOptions`](https://docs.alokai.com/integrations/sapcc/api/sapcc-api/createRequestOptions) to
-set up langague and currency parameters, and authorization headers based on props and cookies.
+set up language and currency parameters, and authorization headers based on props and cookies.

 ## Real life example